victoriacheng15/victoriacheng15/README.md

 ### 👋 Hi folks!

 I am Victoria.
 Since March 2021, I have been teaching myself HTML/CSS and JavaScript.
-Currently, I am in 100Devs cohort and learning MongoDB, Express, React and Node (MERN) stack.
+Currently, I am in 100Devs cohort and learning the MERN (MongoDB, Express, React and Node) stack.

 ### 😃 About me